 Source: Alzheimer's Australia Vic.

 See how this daughter encourages her mother to think about having her driving assessed.
-Please note that the video mentions a resource called the Eldercare Locator at eldercare.gov that is based on the United States so it is not applicable in Canada.
+Please note that the video mentions a resource called the Eldercare Locator at eldercare.gov that is based in the United States and is therefore not applicable to Canada.

 Source: Alzheimer's Association

 Click on the titles below.
-After reviewing a worksheet, when you close the worksheet's web page, it will automatically take you back to here.
+After reviewing a worksheet, when you close the worksheet's web page, it will automatically bring you back here.